 Tears of Joy: In episode 50.
 Daphne, when Fred tells her he loves her (and the subsequent kiss); and Velma, when she witnesses the act.

 Those Two Guys: Ethan (thin red-haired guy) and Gary (large brown-haired guy), team-mates of Fred that keep showing up together.

 They are voiced by Mitch Watson (producer and writer) and Tony Cervone (supervising producer) respectively, making these Creator Cameos.

 Those Wacky Nazis: Flau Gluck builds an army of Nazi Robots to aid her in her search for the disc pieces.
 Given her design choice, she must have had some affiliation with the Nazi Party.
-What verifies this as opposed to, using Nazi imagery to scare others away is the time period; sometime during the 1940's.
-The presence of Nazi Robots off the Coast of America would have assuredly triggered a response by the Navy, which would defeat the purpose.
+What verifies this as opposed to her just using Nazi imagery to scare others away is the time period: she was making the robots sometime during the 1940's.
+The presence of Nazi Robots off the Coast of America during this time would have assuredly triggered a response by the Navy, defeating the purpose.

 Title Drop: The gang eventually finds out that the kids who vanished from Crystal Cove long ago were a mystery-solving crew much like them, who called themselves "Mystery Incorporated."
 Fred likes the name and the group adopts it.
 When the Scooby show was first developed in 1969, this was their unofficial - and unused - team name.

 Toilet Humor: Episode 11 has this all over the place, with mentions of Daphne's mom getting "the squeakers", talk of throwing "poo" on plants, and French "oui-oui" jokes, the first two of which show up in the first ten minutes.